What is Oogenesis? Definition, Stages, Process

 Pre Natal Stage

-The first stage of Oogenesis involves growing of the primary oocyte that is contained in meiosis-I, and the transformation of follicular cells into granulosa cells, which play a major role in the secretion of glycoproteins, that forms the zona pellucida or protective layer around the primary oocyte.
+The first stage of Oogenesis involves the growth of the primary oocyte that is contained in meiosis-I, and the transformation of follicular cells into granulosa cells, which play a major role in the secretion of glycoproteins, that forms the zona pellucida or protective layer around the primary oocyte.

 Antral Stage